Non-equilibrium dynamics of charged dual-unitary circuits: Setting and Summary of the Results

+We remark that the linear growth discussed above for the entanglement entropy is also observed for all R\'enyi entropies $S_A^{(n)}(t)$ , including those of order $n>1$, for both charge solvable and non-charged solvable states.
+This is not in contradiction with the results of Refs.~\cite{rakovszky2019sub, huang2020dynamics, znidaric2020entanglement}, which found sub-ballistic growth of $S_A^{(n>1)}(t)$ in generic quantum circuits with conservation laws.
+Indeed, a key ingredient for the onset of sub-ballistic growth is the presence of diffusive charge transport whereas charge-transport in dual-unitary circuits is always ballistic (see Sec.~\ref{sec:characterisation}).

 Finally, in Sec.~\ref{sec:asymmetrysec}, we study symmetry restoration in $\mathcal G$-symmetric dual-unitary circuits.
 Namely, we quantify how a non-symmetric initial state becomes gradually more symmetric in the course of the time evolution.
-We do so by computing the entanglement asymmetry $\Delta S_A(t)$ defined as the relative entropy between the reduced state of $A$ and its symmetrised version (cf.\ Sec.~\ref{sec:asymmetrysec}).
+We do so by computing the entanglement asymmetry $\Delta S_A(t)$ defined as the relative entropy between the reduced state of $A$ and its symmetrised version (see Sec.~\ref{sec:asymmetrysec} for details).

 An interesting aspect of this process is the possible occurrence of the \emph{quantum Mpemba effect}, which means that a symmetry is restored faster for states breaking it more at $t=0$~\cite{ares2022entanglement}.
 Its name is due to the conceptual similarity that this process has with the ``classical'' Mpemba effect, arising when hot water freezes faster than cold water~\cite{mpemba1969cool}.
 Since its first observation in Ref.~\cite{ares2022entanglement} this effect has been observed in a range of different physical settings~\cite{ares2022entanglement,ares2023lack,murciano2024entanglement,khor2023confinement,ferro2023nonequilibrium,capizzi2023entanglement,capizzi2023universal,bertini2024dynamics,rylands2023microscopic,chen2024renyi,fossati2024entanglement,caceffo2024entangled,ares2023entanglement,liu2024symmetry,yamashika2024entanglement,ares2024quantum,chalas2024multiple,turkeshi2024quantum, klobas2024translation}, including trapped ion quantum simulators~\cite{joshi2024observing}.
-Here we find that for non-charged solvable initial states in $\mathcal G$-symmetric dual-unitary circuits show the quantum Mpemba effect owing to their two step relaxation process.
+Here we find that non-charged solvable initial states in $\mathcal G$-symmetric dual-unitary circuits show the quantum Mpemba effect owing to their two step relaxation process.
 In particular, we provide an explicit example where the quantum Mpemba effect is controlled by the number entropy of right movers: larger number entropy implies larger initial asymmetry and faster relaxation.